Zweistein Python Services Local Probe

 - Query Engine does not fully install locally on macOS yet.

-- Query Engine Docker build has not completed on this Mac under amd64 emulation.
+- Query Engine Docker build did not complete on this Mac under amd64 emulation; the real attempt was stopped after becoming idle in

 - Ingestion Worker dependencies were not installed.
-The dry-run install plan requires 307 packages and should run on Hetzner/native Linux or a local machine with much more free disk.
+The dry-run install plan requires 307 packages and should run on Hetzner/native Linux unless we intentionally spend the local disk budget.

 - Ingestion Worker Docker build was not attempted yet.